 4. It's just a myth that all this American "socialism" will only constrain our growth, turning us into one of those laggard western European nanny states.

 The state Department of Environmental Protection is investigating the illegal dumping of demolition debris, including an unknown amount of asbestos, at the site of the proposed Walmart Supercenter off Curran Highway, city officials confirmed this week.
+Norman Dellaghelfa Jr., owner of Della Concrete, has been accused of illegally dumping and burying demolition debris on land where the new Walmart will be built, according to sources familiar with the situation.

 This Dellaghelfa fellow is beginning to sound like he might be a real hindrance to this project moving forward.